57th ANNUAL 3 PEAKS CYCLO-CROSS

 Please note that this years race was staged two weeks earlier than usual due to the world road race championships being hosted in Harrogate.
 The date for 2020 will be Sunday September 27th (subject to official confirmation).

 The 3 Peaks Cyclo-Cross is staged in the Yorkshire Dales National Park every year at the end of September.
 It is the toughest and biggest Cyclo-Cross event in the UK!
 What else can be said?
 Great spectacle.
 Unique event – well worth a visit even if you don’t take part!
 Excellent range of prizes.

 Start and finish at Helwith Bridge, BD24 0EH, 2 miles south of Horton-in-Ribblesdale.

 Please visit the News page for the latest announcements.

 If you are considering doing this event you must familiarise yourself with this document.
 This document is much altered from previous years:

-Regulations and Instructions for Competitors and Support Crews – draft version May 2019
+Regulations and Instructions for Competitors and Support Crews – FINAL version 12th Sept 2019

 (click on the above link to open PDF in a new window)